Hachtable/Bad-USB/README.md

 ## 🔍 About

-This repository contains scripts designed to run on devices like Rubber Ducky, Flipper Zero, Any Bruce Firmware and other BadUSB-capable platforms.
+This repository contains scripts designed to run on devices like Rubber Ducky, Flipper Zero, Any Bruce Firmware, and other BadUSB-capable platforms.
 They're intended to help security professionals and enthusiasts test the effectiveness of endpoint protection and awareness training.

-## 💻 Contents

-- `windows_payloads/` – Scripts targeting Windows environments
-- `linux_payloads/` – Scripts for Linux systems
-- `osx_payloads/` – macOS-specific scripts
-- `payload_templates/` – Templates to create your own payloads

 ## 🛠 Tools Used

 - Flipper Zero
 - Hak5 Rubber Ducky
 - Bash, PowerShell, DuckyScript, etc.
+- Any Bruce Firmware.

 ## 📜 License